A boats anchor agains a futuristic background with rectangle patterns

 A yellow square centered on the screen with an anchor icon on it, it is centered in a 3 by 3 grid.
 The grid is drawn with green lines.

-In our example inset-area is set to top, making our item sit at the top row of our anchor grid.
+In our example position-area is set to top, making our item sit at the top row of our anchor grid.
 The second option is set to span-all, telling the browser that it’s ok the span over the other two columns of the 3x3 grid.

 You can span over both axes, part of an axis, or none at all, you can even use logical properties.
 I would get lost in getting to the foundations of this article so I’ll just refer to this handy anchor-tool created by Una Kravets, and suggest you play around with it to see the potential.
 To see all the spanning options out there, I’d like to refer to the anchoring spec as well